csengineer13/voting-info-ohio/readme.markdown

 ### 1. Google Civic Information API ###

 Google's Civic Information API aggregates information from many sources.
-It has three resources it cares about: Candidates, Elections, and Divisions.
+It has three resources it cares about: **Candidates, Elections, and Divisions**.
 It uses some under-the-hood magic to determine what it should hand us when it has conflicting sources; unless overridden, we receive what Google determines to be the "best" information for a given request.

 We are using a "Client Library" to make requesting information easier, and service account so our users don't need to authenticate.
 We'll need to implement chaching at some point so we don't hit API Quota limits.